michunie99/RL-course-huggin-face/README.md

 ## 5. PandaReachDense-v2

-This agent was trained using Stablebasle line inmplementation of A2C (Actor-Critic)
+This agent was trained using Stable-Baselines3 implementation of A2C (Actor-Critic)

 https://user-images.githubusercontent.com/81962102/221142336-f972f3dc-07cb-42bc-b591-7565b8fda144.mp4